Sunday 13 April 1941

 The RAF bombs Tripoli Harbor, bombing and destroying medium-sized Italian tanker Santa Giulia.
 There is one death.

 The Luftwaffe raids Tobruk Harbor and damages anti-submarine whaler Skudd IV just outside the port.
-The whaler makes it back into Tobruk under tow.
+The whaler makes it back into Tobruk in tow.

 The Luftwaffe bombs Malta just after midnight on the 14th.
 The bulk of the destruction takes place at Mdina and nearby areas, but Luqa and some areas along the coast also are hit.
 It is a "lucky" raid for the British because many of the bombs narrowly miss causing much worse damage.
 For instance, bombs hit a large shelter protecting a hundred people, cut all escape unharmed.